Frix-x/klippain/docs/pinout.md

 #### Other I/Os
   - `RUNOUT_SENSOR`: filament motion sensor
-  - `ERCF_ENCODER`: filament motion sensor used in the ERCF carriage
+  - `MMU_ENCODER`: filament motion sensor used in the MMU/ERCF carriage
-  - `TOOLHEAD_SENSOR`: toolhead filament sensor used for the ERCF
+  - `TOOLHEAD_SENSOR`: toolhead filament sensor used for the MMU/ERCF
   - `SERVO_PIN`: for a mechanical and movable probe dock or brush (such as the ones that are commonly found on the Voron V0 mods)
-  - `ERCF_SERVO`: for a the ERCF servo
+  - `MMU_SERVO`: for a the MMU/ERCF servo

 ## External references